John Robbins (congressman)

-John Robbins (1808 – April 27, 1880) was a Democratic member of the U.S. House of Representatives from Pennsylvania.
+John Robbins (1808 – April 27, 1880) was an American politician who served as a Democratic member of the U.S. House of Representatives for Pennsylvania's 4th congressional district from 1849 to 1853, Pennsylvania's 3rd congressional district from 1853 to 1855, and Pennsylvania's 5th congressional district from 1875 to 1877.

-Early life and career
+Early life and education

-John Robbins was born in Bustleton, Pennsylvania, (now a part of Philadelphia), near Lower Dublin Township, Pennsylvania.
+John Robbins was born in Bustleton, Pennsylvania, (now a part of Philadelphia), and raised on his father's farm.
 He was a student at the Gunmere Academy in Burlington, New Jersey.

+Business career

 He moved to Philadelphia in 1836 and engaged in the manufacture of steel.
-He was a member of the board of commissioners of the district of Kensington, Pennsylvania, and served as president several years.
+He served as a director of the Kensington National Bank and as president from 1863 to 1864.

 Political career

+He served as a member of the board of education and as a member and president of the board of commissioners of the district of Kensington, Pennsylvania.

-Robbins was elected as a Democrat to the Thirty-first, Thirty-second congresses, representing the fourth district of Pennsylvania from March 4, 1849 to March 3, 1853; and to the Thirty-third Congress representing the third district from March 4, 1853 to March 3, 1855.
+Robbins was elected as a Democrat to the Thirty-first, Thirty-second congresses, representing the fourth district of Pennsylvania from March 4, 1849, to March 3, 1853; and to the Thirty-third Congress representing the third district from March 4, 1853, to March 3, 1855.
+In 1850, he voted in favor of the Fugitive Slave Act.
 He declined to be a candidate for renomination in 1854, and was an unsuccessful candidate for the office of the Mayor of Philadelphia in 1860.

-He resumed the steel manufacturing business and held several municipal offices.
+He worked as an inspector of Moyamensing Prison, a Guardian of the Poor at Blockley Almshouse, a Director of Girard College, and a manager of the House of Correction and the House of Refuge.

 Again elected to the Forty-fourth Congress, for the fifth district, Robbins served from March 4, 1875, to March 3, 1877; but declined to be a candidate for renomination in 1876.

-Later life and death

-Robbins was a member of the board of education and served as president for many years, as well as president and director of the Kensington National Bank.
-He died in Philadelphia, Pennsylvania, on April 27, 1880 and was interred at Laurel Hill Cemetery.
+He died in Philadelphia, on April 27, 1880, and was interred at Laurel Hill Cemetery.